May 28, 2014

 So, if project planning experience is a requisite precursor to reconstructing the past actions (and distractions) of others, then few persons will ever learn how to DO history.

 Ruby Payne (anecdotally) deduced that young people raised in generational poverty have fundamental difficulties when social studies and reading tests ask "cause & effect" questions.
 Payne theorized that if we don't know where tonight's dinner is coming from, we don't give much thought for tomorrow.
-Exponentially worse, if tonights's dinner usually shows up somehow or another, then futures are left up to "magical thinking".
+Exponentially worse, if tonight's dinner usually shows up somehow or another, then futures are left up to "magical thinking".
 Storytelling in low socio-economic circles becomes disorganized, non-linear and haphazard narratives abound, and answering a direct question can require lengthy digressions or facts that seem logically unrelated.
 "Why were you tardy?" can be a social adventure.
 If reconstructing such stories requires patience from educators, how can the historical narratives of our educators be transferred to such students?

 What good is History teaching, for brains without proper four-dimensional training?